jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 ## Why this book?

-This is the book I always wanted to learn guitar from.
-It didn't exist, so eventually I just had to write it.
-Now I use it as the core of my ongoing music studies.
+This is the book I always wanted to learn guitar from, but I could never find.

+Eventually I decided I had to write it myself, distilled from my analysis of those I consider masters of the art.

+Now I use it as the basis for my ongoing music studies.

 ## Intermediate material is needed